 - If you use straightening irons or blowdry regularly, then make sure you use styling products with heat protectants – otherwise your hair will become coarse, porous and damaged.

-- Use a glossing serum on wet or dry hair such as the Elixir by Goldwell, which is rich in argan oil, to add shine, prevent dryness and breakage.
+- Use a smoothing oil on wet or dry hair such as R+Co Tinsel Smoothing Oil, which is rich in argan oil and vitamin e, to add shine, prevent dryness and breakage.

 Styling Asian hair

 Styling requires its own approach as it does with any person on earth.
 Everyone’s hair is unique and requires an individual approach.
-Often the hair is so straight its like bending glass to get movement into the hair, so products that use technology to support heat styling are really important here, such as the KMS Free Shape range.
+Often the hair is so straight its like bending glass to get movement into the hair, so products that use technology to support heat styling are really important here, such as the Oribe and R+Co ranges.
 On shorter hair it’s important to be careful not to weigh the hair down with heavy waxes or clays, and instead use something like Oribe Aprés Beach Wave and Shine Spray or R+Co Rockaway Salt Spray to create body, then lightly finish with a spray wax or hair spray.

 - An extreme colour transformation will require a lot of maintenance, so make sure you are committed to the colour and its upkeep before taking the plunge.

 A great professional haircut, easy to maintain colour, tailored at-home haircare are the answers to having beautiful Asian hair.
 So what are you waiting for?
 Come and see us at Lily Jackson Hair & Make Up for some great suggestions to liven up your look.
 Contact us or call (02) 9360 8708.